What The Locals Know

 Something that everyone who comes to Tassie does on a Saturday, is to visit Salamanca Market in Hobart (we’re about 30 minutes away).
 It’s a good idea to get there early (8.30ish), and thus avoid the crowds.
 It’s a fantastic market to visit (and spend money!).

 Everyone goes to Port Arthur which, as you probably know, is an important piece of convict history.
 I think one can spend most of a day there.
 Something else worth doing in the area is the Tasman Island Cruise (please see details as the end), which is spectacular.
 The coastline is beautiful and you’re almost assured of seeing dolphins.
 You would need to book for this (I can do this for you).
-In the area and on the drive back to Hobart, there is also a Tasmanian Devil sanctuary that is definitely worth visiting.
+In the area and on the drive back to Hobart, there is also a Tasmanian Devil sanctuary - The Unzoo - that is definitely worth visiting.

 If you’re at all interested in contemporary art MONA just outside Hobart is an absolute must!
 Be prepared to spend a day there, or at least a very full morning or afternoon.
 Be prepared also to be shocked, intrigued and delighted!

 Here are little snippets of information about the different Pennicott Wilderness Journeys, with video clips (courtesy of Pennicott):

 Tasmanian Seafood Seduction (my comment: not cheap at $685 pp, but it’s an all day cruise)